+Choreographies Full metamodel XML Serialization Diagram Interchange BPMN Execution Semantics (verbal)

+BPMN 2.0 (2009/11) FAQ

+What is BPMN?

+BPMN is a graphical notation that depicts the steps (end to end flow) in a business process.
+The notation has been specifically designed to coordinate the sequence of processes and the messages that flow between different process participants in a related set of activities.
 BPMN 2.0 (2009/11) FAQ Why is BPMN important?
 The world of business processes has changed dramatically over the past few years.
-Processes can be coordinated from behind, within and over organizations natural boundaries.
+Processes can be coordinated from behind, within and over organizations boundaries.
 A business process now spans multiple participants and coordination can be complex.
 Until BPMN, there has not been a standard modelling technique developed that addresses these issues.

-BPMN has been developed to provide users with a royalty free notation.
+BPMN provides users with a royalty free notation.
 This will benefit users in a similar manner in which UML standardised the world of software engineering.
 There will be training courses, books and a body of knowledge that users can access in order to better implement a business process.

-Who is BPMN targeted at?
+BPMN 2.0 (2009/11) FAQ Who is BPMN targeted at?
 BPMN is targeted at a high level for business users and at a lower level for process implementers.

-The business users should be able to easily read and understand a BPMN business process diagram.

-The process implementer should be able to adorn a business process diagram with further detail in order to represent the process in a physical implementation.
+The former should be able to easily read and understand a BPMN diagram.
+The latter should be able to adorn a BPMN diagram with further details in order to represent the process in a physical implementation.
 BPMN is targeted at users, vendors and service providers that need to communicate business processes in a standard manner.

-What does this mean for UML users?
+BPMN 2.0 (2009/11) FAQ What does this mean for UML users?

 The unified modelling language (UML) takes an objectoriented approach to the modeling of applications, while BPMN takes a process-oriented approach to modelling of systems.
 The BPMN and the UML are compatible with each other.
-Where BPMN has a focus on business processes, the UML has a focus on software design and therefore the two are not competing notations but are different views on systems.
+Where BPMN has a focus on business processes, the UML has a focus on software design: the two are not competing notations but different views on systems.
+BPMN 2.0 (2009/11) FAQ Will there be a major rewrite?